The Story of Habit

 Substitution

 One of the keys to habit substitution is the idea that the replacement behaviour distracts us from what we’re trying to change.
 It should invoke a similar reward and be simple to accomplish.
+It should be paired to the trigger that launches the undesirable habit.

 Mindfulness Therapy